 AES Solar has become the only company of its kind in Europe to have been selected to work on an EU wide project which will promote the development of renewable technology.

-We were delighted to receive a quarter of a million pounds in funding to provide our expertise in the design of solar thermal and solar pv systems.
+We were delighted to receive a quarter of a million pounds in funding to provide our expertise in the design of solar thermal and solar PV systems.

 AES Solar was established in 1979 and is the longest running solar thermal manufacturer in Western Europe.

 Grant Feasey, senior design engineer with AES Solar said he was delighted to be working on the project: “I’m thoroughly enjoying the work on the Heat4Cool project.
 It is fantastic that we have been selected and are able to contribute our expertise.
 It’s a real accolade for us that we were the solar company that were selected to represent solar from thousands of companies and researchers in the whole of Europe.
-It just reaffirms that AES Solar are the experts when it goes to solar installations.”
+It just reaffirms that AES Solar are the experts when it comes to solar installations.”

 Fully integrated renewables system